Table of Contents

 What happens if you miss a dose of Xarelto?

 Likely, you won’t notice anything if you’ve only missed one dose.
-If you still have more than 12 hours before your next dose, try to take that missed dose as soon as you can.
+If you take Xarelto once daily and you still have more than 12 hours before your next dose, try to take that missed dose as soon as you can.
 But if it’s fewer than 12 hours, just skip that dose.
+For patients taking 15 mg twice daily, the patient should take a dose immediately to ensure an intake of 30 mg/day.
+Two 15 mg tabs may be taken at once.

 What happens if you overdose?